andrews1022/sass-boilerplate/scss/abstract/README.md

 ## Abstract Folder

-Files for your functions, mixins, and variables should go here.
+Files for your Sass functions, mixins, and variables should go here